awslabs/aws-video-transcriber/README.md

 Amazon S3 Storage costs:

 	$0.023 per GB per month

+Pricing is quoted per minute but Amazon Transcribe charges per second.
+Prices are subject to change.
+For full details, see the pricing webpage for each AWS service for the region you deploy the solution to.

 [Amazon Transcribe Pricing](https://aws.amazon.com/transcribe/pricing/)

 [Amazon Elastic Transcoder Pricing](https://aws.amazon.com/elastictranscoder/pricing/)

 [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)

-Pricing is quoted per minute but Amazon Transcribe charges per second.
-Prices are subject to change.
-For full details, see the pricing webpage for each AWS service for the region you deploy the solution to.

 ## Launching the Website

 Once you have deployed your stack the link to your new site is displayed in the *CloudFormation Outputs tab* along with your API Key.
+Click the *Website* link to access the site.

 [![CloudFormation outputs](manual/img/CloudFormationParameters.png)](manual/img/CloudFormationParameters.png)

 ## Entering your API key

-On the home page there is a button for entering your API key, locate your API key using the parameters tab of the CloudFormation service after deployment.
+On the home page there a *Enter API Key* button used for entering your API key, locate your API key using the Outputs tab of the CloudFormation service after deployment and add it in to enable the other solution pages.

 [![Home page and API Key](manual/img/HomePage.png)](manual/img/HomePage.png)

 ## Creating a Vocabulary

-After deployment log into your site, click on the Vocabulary tab and create a custom vocabulary with at least one term.
+After deployment and before uploading videos, log into your site, click on the Vocabulary tab and create a custom vocabulary with at least one term.
 You might consider using:

 	A.W.S.

 You can enter up to 50kb of custom vocacaulary terms, if you get a failure to save please read the [Amazon Transcribe formatting guide for custom vocabularies](https://github.com/awsdocs/amazon-transcribe-developer-guide/blob/master/doc_source/custom-vocabulary-files.md).

 [![Vocabulary page](manual/img/VocabularyPage.png)](manual/img/VocabularyPage.png)

+You can add common terms for your business here such as brand names and industry specific terms to guide Transcribe in providing the best automated result.

 ## Creating Tweaks